Stehsaer/learn-vulkan-project/README.md

 This repository contains code I write while learning Vulkan.

 - Written in C++20.
-- Works with GCC, MSVC and Clang.
+- ~~Structured using CMake with vcpkg as package manager~~.
-- Structured using CMake with vcpkg as package manager.
+- (After 2024-7-22) Migrated to xmake and xrepo.
 - Needs to install Vulkan SDK from LunarG as prerequisite.

 Trying my best to make my codebase clean and neat! :smile: